JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 ## WebApps

-Absolutely!
-Let's break down web programming and Python's role in it.

 **Understanding Web Programming**

 Web programming is the foundation for creating dynamic and interactive websites and web applications.

 It goes beyond simply designing a static webpage with HTML and CSS.

 Here's a more detailed look:

 * **Core Components:**
     * **Web Content (HTML, CSS, JavaScript):**